 The cut-off is an impervious barrier constructed beneath the earthen dams.
 The main function is to reduce the loss of stored water in the reservoir by preventing seepage.

 The parapet wall is seen below the crest near the roadway.
 This assists in the dam investigation and safety barriers.

-These are hollow openings passing through the dam as shown in fig. The main purpose of providing drainage gallery is to collect seepage water from the foundation and body of the dam, and drain it out.
+These are hollow openings passing through the dam as shown in fig. The main purpose of providing a drainage gallery is to collect seepage water from the foundation and body of the dam and drain it out.
 The seepage water received by foundation galleries is drained away under gravity.
 The galleries are broadly divided into …

 - Grouting gallery

-- Inspection gallery
+- Inspection Gallery